KrrishSavlani/KrrishSavlani/README.md

 - 👋 Hi, I’m Krrish Savlani
 - 👀 I’m interested in programming and learning new tech
-- 🌱 I’m currently learning Android , kotlin jetpack comose
+- 🌱 I’m currently learning Android , kotlin jetpack
-- 💞️ I’m looking to collaborate on projects which includes c language
+- 💞️ I’m looking to collaborate on projects which includes Android studio , and springboot kotlin backend
 - 📫 How to reach me savlanikrrish@gmail.com